dhmunro/dudley/README.md

    - (% reserved for use in alignment declarations)

-2. Newlines are distinguished from other whitespace only to determine the end of a comment introduced by # or #:.
+2. Newlines are distinguished from other whitespace only to determine the end of a comment introduced by # or #:, or the end of a special additional construct like !DUDLEY.
 Any whitespace, including newlines, is otherwise optional unless needed to delimit other tokens.